He Did with Me

 "He Did with Me" is a song by Vicki Lawrence, an American pop music singer, actress, and comedienne.
 It was the second of two releases from her 1973 Bell Records debut album.

-The song was a number-one hit on the Australian Kent Music Report after its release.
-It was also a hit in the United States and Canada, falling short of the Pop Top 40 but reaching the Top 20 on the Adult Contemporary charts of both nations.

-The song did well in Minneapolis, where it reached #18 on WDGY-AM.
+The song was a number-one hit on the Australian Kent Music Report.
+It appeared on the US Hot 100, but fell short of the main Top 40 in both countries, but reached the Top 20 on the Adult Contemporary charts of both nations.
+The song received strong airplay on Minneapolis radio station WDGY-AM.